 Maintaining the human-animal bond is one of our primary goals at Mercer Island Veterinary Clinic.
 While we spend a majority of our time and attention on physical ailments in our patients, their behavioral health is also important to us.
 More young animals lose their homes or are euthanized due to unwanted behaviors than any other single cause.

-Behavior Services at Mercer Island Veterinary Clinic with every new puppy and new kitten visit and continue through every annual examination and senior pet checkup.
+Behavior Services at Mercer Island Veterinary Clinic begin with every new puppy and new kitten visit, and continue through every annual examination and senior pet checkup.
 Through prevention, early detection and treatment of unwanted behaviors, Mercer Island Veterinary Clinic is here to help clients and pets live long happy lives together.
 All of our methods are based on scientific methods that allow a friendly cooperative relationship between pets and people, using no force or violence.